 Why Most Beginners Fail in E-Commerce?

-Many beginners fail because they focus on launching their store quickly rather than building a clear, actionable strategy.
-Key steps are often skipped: researching market demand, understanding the target audience, and establishing trust with potential customers.
+Many beginners fail because they focus on launching their store quickly rather than developing a clear, actionable strategy.
+Key steps are often skipped, such as researching market demand, understanding the target audience, and building trust with potential customers.

 Common mistakes include: